mobispectral/mobicom23_mobispectral/README.md

 ### Reproduce the reconstruction results using the pre-trained model
 - Download the pretrained model [here](https://drive.google.com/file/d/1p7pvbfM0Vi0HK9MdQHoW3LNCkpS_Jyfi/view?usp=sharing) (about 250 MB).
 - Move the .zip file to the ```mobicom23_mobispectral/``` folder and unzip it there.
+- Test the reconstruction model on the kiwi dataset as follows:
 ```bash
 cd reconstruction/test
 # test on kiwi dataset
 python3 test.py --data_root ../../datasets/dataset_kiwi/reconstruction/  --method mst_plus_plus --pretrained_model_path ../../pretrained_models/mst_apple_kiwi_blue_68ch.pth --outf ./exp/hs_inference_kiwi/  --gpu_id 0
 ```
-- Here, the pretrained model produces the inference on the test dataset and computes multiple performance metrics to compare against the ground truth hyperspectral data.
+- Here, the pretrained model produces the inference on the test partition of the kiwi dataset and computes multiple performance metrics to compare against the ground truth hyperspectral data.
 - Inferenced images (```.mat``` format) are saved at path ```./exp/hs_inference_kiwi/```.
 - The following performance metrics are printed: MRAE, RMSE, SAM, SID, SSIM, and PSNR (These are the ones reported in Table 1 in the paper).
 - Similarly, you can repeat the process for other fruits (e.g. blueberries, apple).